marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 Gap:

-: A variable-length integer indicating the number of contiguous unacknowledged packets preceding the packet number than the smallest in the preceding ACK Range.
+: A variable-length integer indicating the number of contiguous unacknowledged packets preceding the packet number given by the smallest in the preceding ACK Range.
 Note that this definition differs by one from the Gap definition of the standard QUIC ACK frame in {{Section 19.3.1 of RFC9000}}.
 This is necessary to allow encoding of contiguous ranges of packet numbers that were